reasonml-old/reason-react-example/README_SECRET.md

 npm run build
 ```

-After you see the webpack compilation succeed (the `npm run build` step), open up `src/index.html`!
-Then modify `src/index.re` and refresh the page to see the changes.
+After you see the webpack compilation succeed (the `npm run build` step), open up the html files in `src/*`!
+Then modify whichever file in `src` and refresh the page to see the changes.